seapagan/lice2/docs/index.md

     This application is now only compatible with Python 3.9 and above.
 If you wish to use an older version, use the original 'lice' package.

-    However, I'ts the **development** dependencies that are causing the incompatibility, so I'll look at reducing the **Production** version in future releases while still requiring Python 3.9 or above for development.
+    However, It's the **development** dependencies that are causing the incompatibility, so I'll look at reducing the **Production** version in future releases while still requiring Python 3.9 or above for development.